ArifulHridoy/Numerical_LAB--CSE-2208-_Project/README.md

 Theory :

 Newton’s Forward Interpolation is a numerical method for estimating function values and their derivatives using a set of discrete data points.
 For a function f(x)f(x)f(x) evaluated at equally spaced points x0,x1,...,xn  the derivatives at a point XXX can be approximated as:
-Forward Difference Table
+Forward Difference Table.

 • First Derivative f′(X)